Trance and dental

 The meteor of the war indeed—John Brown was the spectre that Southerners long feared, the man who in David Blight’s words “knew how to die,” living only to be martyred in order to overcome the evil and the sin of slavery.

 Bartleby?
 I prefer not to summarize that one.
-As a transactional lawyer, the willful lack of activity in the short story that is its entire point hits too close to home. (“Ah, Bartleby!
-Ah, humanity!”)
+As a transactional lawyer, I found that the placidly willful lack of activity in the story that is its entire point hit far too close to home. (“Ah Bartleby!
+Ah humanity!”)

-Benito Cereno is a great role-reversal of narration.
-Would we have spotted the switch between masters and slaves?
+Benito Cereno is a great role-reversal of limited-knowledge narration.
+Would we have spotted the switch?

 Billy Budd is a superb meditation on the laws of man and the laws of God, akin to Sophocles’ Antigone.
+I have known and weathered a couple of Claggarts in my life, people ill at ease themselves who envied and resented those who were, uh, well at ease.
+Billy’s last words, his shout while wearing the hangman’s noose, are among the most poignant in all of literature—followed closely by the dying words of Captain Vere.
 Again, see Robert Cover’s chapter on “starry Vere.”
-(It is remarkable that Budd and Lemuel Shaw are connected through the author.)
+(It is remarkable that Billy Budd and Lemuel Shaw are connected through the author.)

 Now I make my way to Leviathan.

-C. From Nantucket the Pequod sails down the South American and African Atlantic coasts.
+C. From Nantucket the Pequod sails on Christmas Day down the South American and African Atlantic coasts.
 They kill whales and the ship becomes a factory.
-Zillions of chapters about whales and whaling.
+Zillions of chapters about whales and whaling ensue.
 “All men live enveloped in whale-lines.
 All are born with halters round their necks; but it is only when caught in the swift, sudden turn of death, that mortals realize the silent, subtle, ever-present perils of life.”
-The wonderful entire chapter on Fast-fish and Loose-fish is similar.
+The whaling legal code is backed up by or supplemented with Might Makes Right, “hard words and harder knocks—the Coke-upon-Littleton of the fist.”
+That is part of the arresting Chapter 89 on “Fast-Fish and Loose-Fish,” a meditation on possession being ten-tenths of the law, ending provocatively: “What is the great globe itself but a Loose-Fish?
+And what are you, reader, but a Loose-Fish and a Fast-Fish, too?”

-D. Many “gams” (conversations between passing vessels in which both captains are on one ship while both first mates are on the other) demonstrate the captains’ respective characters and let Ahab know the white whale is nigh.
+D. Many “gams” (conversations between passing vessels in which both captains are on one ship while both first mates are on the other) reveal the captains’ respective characters and let Ahab know the white whale is nigh.
 They cross to the Indian Ocean, the long way back to Nantucket, to Starbuck’s discomfort.
-(Ahab’s personal harpooner Fedallah, revealed after the ship has sailed, prophesies that Ahab will see a natural hearse and an American-wood hearse before he and Moby Dick meet.)
+(Ahab’s personal harpooner Fedallah, introduced after the ship has sailed, prophesies that Ahab will see a natural hearse and an American-wood hearse, and that Fedallah will die, before Ahab and Moby Dick meet.)

 E. Queequeg takes deathly ill, has a “canoe” coffin built, then miraculously recovers.
 The coffin becomes a sealed and caulked life-buoy.
-Ahab has a harpoon forged (like Siegfried) and quenched in the three harpooners’ blood (what a scene!).
+Ahab has a harpoon forged (like Siegfried’s) and quenched in three harpooners’ blood (what a scene!).

 F. Ahab curses and tosses the sextant and compass for only telling him where he is, not where the white whale is.
 (As a collector and scholar of slide rules I must object.)

 H. The final chase.
 (1) Ahab spots the whale and claims the doubloon; (2) Ahab loses his leg and Fedallah is missing; (3) Fedallah is spotted tethered to the whale (hence a natural hearse) and the whale crashes into the Pequod with fatal force (hence an American-wood hearse).
-“From hell’s heart” Ahab stabs the whale, which drags him under.
-Only Ishmael survives, atop the coffin, to be rescued by the Rachel.
+“From hell’s heart” (any fans of Star Trek II: The Wrath of Khan out there?)
+Ahab stabs the whale, which drags him under.
+Only Ishmael survives, atop the bobbing coffin, to be rescued by the grieving Rachel.
 (What an amazingly perfect tying up of loose ends!
-No television series ever handled its conclusion better.)
+No television series ever handled its two-hour final episode any better.)

 Some other fellow travelers

-William Lloyd Garrison led the rejuvenated anti-slavery movement, joined by Theodore Parker, Emerson and Thoreau among others.
-They sometimes split the vote with other parties, causing defeats for which Abraham Lincoln never forgave them.
+William Lloyd Garrison led the surging anti-slavery movement, joined by Parker, Emerson and Thoreau among others.
+The political abolitionists sometimes split the vote with other parties, causing defeats for which Abraham Lincoln never forgave them.

-Louisa May Alcott was not a member of the gang, though her father Bronson was.
-She incorporated some of the thoughts in Little Women and Little Men, which made more money than the transcendentalists stacked on top on each other.
+Louisa May Alcott was not a member of the gang, though her pop Bronson was.
+She incorporated some of the thoughts in Little Women and Little Men, which probably made more money during lifetimes than all the transcendentalists stacked on top of each other.

 Utopias like George Ripley’s Brook Farm in West Roxbury didn’t last long.
 One woman said the residents were “a race who dove into the infinite, soared into the illimitable, and never paid cash.”